out-of-screen/outofscreen-blog/_posts/2019-12-10-scraping-tips.md

 ## Best practices for scrapers

-- Fetch first then parse.
+- Fetch first, store the response and then parse it.
 This way you won't have to refetch if there is a bug in your parser.
 - You can also use caching locally when developping to bypass this problem
-- Distribute the workload in successive steps. eg. for a cooking website, first retrieve all recipes urls and then fetch them instead of directly following every nested link.
+- Distribute the workload in successive steps. eg. for a cooking website, first retrieve all recipes URLs and then fetch them instead of directly following every nested link.

 ## It works on my computer™️